Trichomoniasis

 Introduction

-Photo of woman taking tablets
+Photo of a woman taking a tablet

-Taking the antibiotic metronidazole is usually enough to effectively kill the parasites.
+Taking the antibiotic metronidazole is usually enough to kill the parasites.
 To prevent re-infection, it's important that sexual partners also get treatment at the same time.

 Symptoms